HotPocketHPE/mhguide/mhguide.md

 ### Invincibility Frames

 Invincibility Frames/iframes, or moments of invincibility/MOI in older sources, are periods of time where you cannot be hit by any attack.
 By default, the basic roll has 0.2 seconds of iframes (6 frames @ 30fps).
-0.2 seconds may seem short, and it is short compared to other games like Dark Souls, but that window can be enough to get you out of a sticky situation.
+0.2 seconds may seem short, and it is compared to other games like Dark Souls, but that window can be enough to get you out of a sticky situation.

 Iframes are best used against attacks where the hitbox is small, moves quickly, or lasts for a short amount of time.
 Right before you are hit, roll *towards* these attacks: rolling towards and through them will move you through the hitbox more quickly than rolling alongside it will.

 > Example: Any Weapon vs. Nargacuga.
 Nargacuga's tail whip is a perfect candidate for iframing: fast-moving, small, and short.
 Right before you see the tail hit you, roll through it.
 If done right, you will pass through unscathed!
 If not, your timing was off, so try again when the chance presents itself.
-It's better to roll early than to roll late, so keep that in mind if you're having trouble.
+It's better to roll early than to roll late.

 With enough skill and knowledge, or in desperate circumstances, iframes can also be used to dodge other attacks, but this is difficult and risky.
 Some attacks cannot be iframed, as they are too large, slow-moving, or lengthy.